ORCID/ORCID-Source/orcid-nodejs/readme.md

     alert('It works')

-then, browse to [localhost](https://localhost:8443/orcid-web/) and confime _It works_ message comes up.
+then, browse to [localhost](https://localhost:8443/orcid-web/) and confirm _It works_ message comes up.